iLert/docs/integrations/freshservice.md

 ![](../.gitbook/assets/freshservice-activateautomator.png)

-* Now whenever ticket is created, new Incident will be created on iLert.
+* Now whenever ticket is created, new Incident will be created on ilert.

 ![](../.gitbook/assets/freshservice-createticket.png)

-* You can also create a new automator on ticket updated, and it will update the ticket on iLert on resolved or closed
+* You can also create a new automator on ticket updated, and it will update the ticket on ilert on resolved or closed